 |Total OD Premium||5,425 (A - B)||Rs.5,245 (C)|

 |Compulsory Third Party Cover||1,110 (F)|

 |Net Premium||6,505 (C + D + E + F)||Rs.6,505 (G)|

 The premium of car insurance depends on the following factors:

 - IDV (Insured Declared Value) of the vehicle

 - Type and age of the vehicle

-- Cubic Capacity of the engine
+- Cubic capacity of the engine

 - Geographical zone

-- Cubic Capacity (CC) of the Vehicle
+- Profession of the owner

 - No Claim Bonus (NCB)